Donate

 National position

-Treaty negotiations
+TPNW negotiations

-In October 2016, North Korea voted in the first committee of the UN General Assembly in favour of a draft resolution that ultimately established the formal mandate for states to commence negotiations on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.
+In 2016, North Korea voted in the first committee of the UN General Assembly in favour of a draft resolution that established the formal mandate for states to commence negotiations on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.

 [PARTNERS]